 Recipe FAQs

-But baked scallops are lovely, too.
+There's no best way!
+Seared scallops are wonderful because pan-frying forms a delicious crust on the outside.
+But baked scallops are great, too.
 The butter-parmesan sauce is phenomenal.
 And broiled scallops are amazing, especially with the parmesan coating.
 I love all of these recipes equally and make them often.
+Whatever method you choose, make sure they are fully cooked.
+Their inside should be white and moist.

+Sweet, succulent, and meaty, I find that scallops need minimal added flavor.
 Simply sprinkle them with salt, pepper, and a little garlic powder, sear them in butter and olive oil to form a crust, and serve.
 They don't need a sauce to taste good.

+Soaking scallops in milk is a way to tenderize them and remove their slightly fishy odor.
+I find it unnecessary.
 As long as they're not overcooked, scallops are wonderfully tender, and cooking them in butter and olive oil removes any fishiness.

 Serving Suggestions